 We don’t recommend loading Dubia roaches up with high protein foods.
 They’re already a high protein insect, and they evolved to deal with scarcity by storing uric acid when protein is plentiful (external link) for times when it is not.
 Uric acid is an anti-oxidant and a natural byproduct of protein digestion, but it’s also a toxin at high levels.

-Instead of providing more protein for your animals, overfeeding protein to Dubia roaches may create a situation where the animals that eat them have to remove more uric acid than they otherwise naturally would, and that has no real benefit.
-While probably no big deal for most captive herps, protein overload has the potential to be bad news for those with existing health issues – particularly kidney problems – or that are otherwise on the edge health-wise.
+Instead of providing your animals with more protein, overfeeding protein to Dubia roaches may create a situation where the animals that eat them have to remove more uric acid than they otherwise naturally would.
+There is no benefit to this.
+While probably not a big deal for most captive insectivores, protein overload is potentially bad news for those with existing health issues – particularly kidney problems – or that are otherwise on the edge health-wise.
 You can read our post about Dubia roaches and dietary protein if you’d like to learn more.
 Protein is a bit of a mystery nutrient and lots of people think the more the better, but that’s not so.
-A diet high in protein is even known to kill cockroaches, so don’t go overboard with protein.
+A diet high in protein is known to kill cockroaches, so don’t go overboard with protein.

 Naturally, you will need a secure place to house your Dubia roaches.
 As feeders, they don’t need much.
-You can keep them in any container that is (a) unaffected by moisture, (b) provide easy access, (c) are slick-sided, and (d) opaque.
-Plastic storage containers work well for roach storage, but jars, buckets, aquariums, and more may also work.
+You can keep them in any container that is (a) unaffected by moisture, (b) provides you with easy access, (c) is slick-sided, and (d) opaque.
+Many different types of plastic storage containers work well for roach storage, but jars, buckets, aquariums, and more may also work.
 There are lots of options.
-Perhaps the top two most important things to consider when choosing housing for your feeders are escape, air circulation, and heat retention.
+Perhaps the top two most important things to consider when choosing housing for your feeders are escape and air circulation.

-Nutritional Note: We notice a lot of things in large Dubia roach colonies that may not be apparent in small ones.
+Nutritional Note: We notice a lot of things in large colonies that may not be apparent in small ones.
 One of these is the importance of shelter, darkness, and community.
-Dubia roaches that lack these are less healthy than those that have them.
+Dubia roaches with these things are healthier than those without.
 To maintain peak health, make sure your roaches have a dark place to hide and access to regular physical contact with other roaches.
 Interestingly, there is such a thing as “roach psychology”, and Dubia are particularly social roaches.
-They seek the company of other roaches whenever possible, and they prefer to not be alone.
+They seek the company of other roaches for protection whenever possible, and they prefer to not be alone.
 Give them at least some shelter, if possible.

-Lids are often unnecessary because Dubia roaches cannot climb very smooth surfaces.
+Lids are often unnecessary because Dubia roaches can’t climb smooth surfaces.
 However, lids also keep things out, which may be handy if you have pets or people who may want to check out your roaches.
 Also remember that Dubia roaches can climb lightly scuffed surfaces.
 With any new enclosure, make sure the sides are smooth enough to prevent escape before deciding to go lidless.
 Keep in mind that small nymphs are smaller and lighter and can climb smoother surfaces than larger roaches.
 Sometimes all it takes is a little dust or dirt on an otherwise smooth surface and they can climb right up.
 A container with smooth, clean sides will encourage the roaches to stay put.

-If you use a lid, make sure your roaches have enough air.
+If you use a lid, make sure the roaches have enough air.
 You can cut ventilation holes and secure them with window screen and hot glue or tape.
 Dubia roaches can chew through fiberglass screen, so if they can reach it, be sure to use metal.
 If you aren’t trying to keep anything out, you might also be able to get away with open ventilation holes.

 Don’t use any substrate in your enclosure.
-Bacteria and Dubia roaches thrive in the same conditions, and the two are not always a healthy mix.
+As mentioned above, bacteria and Dubia roaches thrive in the same conditions, and the two are not always a healthy mix.
 Reduce the potential for bacterial overgrowth by keeping the enclosure clean and dry.
 There is no advantage to letting a little frass (roach poop and exoskeletons) accumulate.
 However, in most situations there is no harm either.

 The exception to the no substrate rule is with Minis that may still be in their poop-eating stage.
 Young Dubia roach nymphs eat feces for the nitrogen and bacteria they need to colonize their intestines.
 However, you don’t have to worry too much about any of this if you plan on feeding the roaches off to your animals within a week or two.

 Generally, Dubia roach feeders don’t have special humidity requirements.
 If you live in a dry climate or the air in your home is dry due to central air or heating, your roaches may appreciate daily misting.
 However, it probably won’t improve their health or increase longevity.
-Humidity helps with reproduction and molting, so if your air is dry and you notice molting problems, consider increasing humidity.
-If you spray, allow their enclosure to dry between mistings.
+Humidity aids molting, so if your air is dry and you notice molting problems, consider increasing the humidity.
+If you spray, allow the enclosure to dry between mistings.
 Dubia roaches are not a super high humidity insect.
 40% to 60% relative humidity is about all they need.

 Provide at least 8 and ideally 10 to 12 hours of darkness every 24 hours.
-This can be achieved by storing their enclosure in a dark room or by providing continuous access to an area of darkness within the enclosure.
+This can be achieved by storing their enclosure in a dark place.
 Dubia roaches need darkness and they become stressed if they don’t get enough.
 Keep them in a dark place and that should be fine.
-Again though – this is probably not critical if the roaches are going to be fed off soon.
+Again though, this is probably not super critical if the roaches are going to be fed off soon.

 While too much light causes stress, Dubia roaches cannot get too much darkness.
 There is no harm in keeping them in a place without any light, like a closet or drawer.
 They don’t like light and they don’t need it.
-Though they have the ability to see, most of what they do is guided by smell and feel.
+Though they can see, most of what they do is guided by smell and feel.

 Size Dependent Care

-A Dubia roach care sheet is not complete without information about the different needs of various sized and age roaches.
-We think it’s useful to pay attention to the various differences between Dubia roach sizes from a nutritional perspective, though it’s up to you how deeply you want to get into caring for your Dubia feeders.
+No Dubia roach care sheet is complete without size-dependent care information.
+We think it’s useful to pay attention to the various differences between sizes from a nutritional perspective, though it’s up to you how deeply you want to get into caring for your Dubia feeders.